15 releases

 Integers, floating-point numbers, strings, etc. Those all have straightforward representations in Rust.
 The only significant nuance is how to select the appropriate built-in type based on type attributes.
 For example, a JSON Schema might specify a maximum and/or minimum that indicates the appropriate integral type to use.

-String schemas that include a format are represented with the appropriate Rust type.
+String schemas that include a known format are represented with the appropriate Rust type.
 For example { "type": "string", "format": "uuid" } is represented as a uuid::Uuid (which requires the uuid crate be included as a dependency).

 Arrays

 JSON Schema arrays can turn into one of three Rust types Vec<T>, HashSet<T>, and tuples depending on the schema properties.
-An array may have a fixed length that matches a fixed list of item types; this is well represented by a Rust tuples.
+An array may have a fixed length that matches a fixed list of item types; this is well represented by a Rust tuple.
 The distinction between Vec<T> and HashSet<T> is only if the schema's uniqueItems field is false or true respectively.

 Objects

-In general, objects turn in to Rust structs.
+In general, objects turn into Rust structs.
 If, however, the schema defines no properties, Typify emits a HashMap<String, T> if the additionalProperties schema specifies T or a HashMap<String, serde_json::Value> otherwise.

-Properties that are not in the required set are typically represented as an Option<T> with the #[serde(default)] attribute applied.
+Properties of generated struct that are not in the required set are typically represented as an Option<T> with the #[serde(default)] attribute applied.
 Non-required properties with types that already have a default value (such as a Vec<T>) simply get the #[serde(default)] attribute (so you won't see e.g. Option<Vec<T>>).

 OneOf